NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>Mention the use of the split function in Python?</summary>
+<summary>12.
+Mention the use of the split function in Python?</summary>

 >**Answer:**
 > The use of the split function in Python is that it breaks a string into shorter strings using the defined separator.
 It gives a list of all words present in the string.
 </details>

 <details>
-<summary>What is the difference between list and tuple?</summary>
+<summary>13.
+What is the difference between list and tuple?</summary>

 >**Answer:**
 > The difference between list and tuple is that list is mutable while tuple is not.
 Tuple can be hashed for e.g as a key for dictionaries.
 </details>

 <details>
-<summary>What are the tools that help to find bugs or perform static analysis?</summary>
+<summary>14.
+What are the tools that help to find bugs or perform static analysis?</summary>

 >**Answer:**
 > PyChecker is a static analysis tool that detects the bugs in Python source code and warns about the style and complexity of the bug.
 Pylint is another tool that verifies whether the module meets the coding standard.
 </details>

 <details>
-<summary>What are the built-in type does python provides?</summary>
+<summary>15.
+What are the built-in type does python provides?</summary>

 >**Answer:**
 > There are mutable and Immutable types of Pythons built in types Mutable built-in types